raideus/mt-grid-backup/README.md

-# EZ S3 Backup
+# MT Grid Backup
-**A simple, automated site backup utility for shared hosting**
+**A simple, automated site backup utility for Media Temple Grid hosting**

 Want to keep your sites and data backed up, but don't want to shell out sizeable amounts of cash every month for expensive backup services?
-EZ S3 Backups an affordable option for developers and webmasters that is compatible with popular shared hosting platforms.
+MT Grid Backup is an affordable option for developers working with Media Temple's Grid Hosting service.

-This solution is optimized for Media Temple Grid Hosting, but can easily be modified to work with other vendors.
-All that's required is FTP access and the ability to set up cron jobs (either through the command line or via a control panel).

 ## Installation